RishikaGhosh/Chatroom-Server/README.md

 # Chatroom-Server
-Creating a chatroom server using python and linode.
+A cool CLI chat-app using python and linode.

 ### Objective
 * To build a client side and server side